vanzonr/ish/README.md

 stored at various locations and files systems.
 The current version of ish is 0.997.

+Ish originated out of a need to keep track of files stored on IBM's 'High Performance Storage System', or HPSS.
+It still has a number of hpss targeted functionality, but can be used separate from HPSS.

 ish is open-source, and is released under the MIT license.
 This library is distributed WITHOUT ANY WARRANTY.
 For details, see the file named 'LICENSE', and license statements in the source files.